 The First Post

-And don’t worry if you don’t have a lot of money to invest, there are plenty of affordable option such as Bluehost, which offers hosting and a free domain name for as little as $2.95/month.
+The good news is you don’t need a lot money to go with paid hosting, there are plenty of affordable option such as Bluehost, which offers hosting and a free domain name for as little as $2.95/month (this offer is only available to readers of my blog, the discount is automatically applied through the link).
 You can check out this post I’ve written about setting up a WordPress blog for more information.

-Trust me on this – you need paid web hosting to make money online.
-It’s the only way to become a successful blogger!
+You need paid web hosting to make money online, it’s the only way you will become a successful blogger!

 What To Write About (First Blog Post Ideas)